alecjara/live-coding/README.md

 - Simple preposition analysis
 - Logical operators
 - Truth tables primer
-*Boolean:
+Boolean:
 - Truthy and falsy values
 - Type conversion
 - Syntax debugging VII
-- Short circuit assignment: Assigning variable fallback with `||`“”" 13/01/2020	“- Review from previous week
+- Short circuit assignment: Assigning variable fallback with `||`

+13/01/2020	- Review from previous week

 Boolean:
 - Boolean inversion with `!`
 Logical Thinking II:
 - What is an Algorithm?
 - Analyzing problems: Input and Output
-- Coming up with solutions: writing algorithms”"
+- Coming up with solutions: writing algorithms
 Decisions:
 - Conditional algorithms
 - The conditional statement: `if(<boolean>){ ... }`
 - Syntax debugging VIII: Unclosed curly braces
 - The default case: `else { ... }`”

 14/01/2020	“Multiple choice:

 - Testing multiple conditions: `else if (<boolean>){ ... }`
 - Executing code based on a value: `switch(<expression>){ ... }`
 - When to use: `switch` vs. `else if`
-- Construction work at DCI shorter day at class 15/01/2020	“- Construction work at DCI - no class
+- Construction work at DCI shorter day at class

+15/01/2020	“- Construction work at DCI - no class

 - exercises reviewing the previous topics”

 16/01/2020	“- Review from previous topics

 Conditional Repetition:
 - Repeating code blocks on a condition:
   `while(<boolean>){ ... }`, `do { ... } while (<boolean>);`